amalvj7/PLATE_DETECTION_OPENCV/README.md

 # PLATE_DETECTION_OPENCV

-A Python project for real-time number plate detection using OpenCV.
-The application utilizes Haar Cascade Classifier to detect and highlight number plates from webcam feed, allowing users to save detected plates as images.
-Ideal for learning OpenCV and computer vision applications.
+This project implements a real-time number plate detection system using OpenCV in Python.
+It captures video from the webcam, detects number plates using a Haar Cascade Classifier, and allows users to save detected plates as images.

+## Features
+- Real-time number plate detection from webcam feed
+- Highlights detected number plates
+- Option to save detected plates as images

+## Requirements
+- Python 3.x
+- OpenCV
+- NumPy

+## Installation
+1. Clone the repository: